 - “If riches increase, do not set your heart on them.”
 (Psalms 62:10)

-These verses are just a sample of the dozens that can be found in the Bible that seem contradictory when it comes to wealth.
+These verses are just a sample of the dozens that can be found in the Bible that seem contradictory when it comes to the wealth and Christianity debate.

 So which side is right?